Primary visual cortex

-- Visual information coming from the eyes goes through the lateral geniculate nucleus within the thalamus and then continues towards the point where it enters the brain.
-At the point where the visual cortex receives sensory inputs is also a point where there is a vast expansion of the number of neurons
+Visual information coming from the eyes goes through the lateral geniculate nucleus within the thalamus and then continues towards the point where it enters the brain.
+The point where the visual cortex receives sensory inputs is also the point where there is a vast expansion in the number of neurons.

 Both cerebral hemispheres contain a visual cortex.
 The visual cortex in the left hemisphere receives signals from the right visual field, and the visual cortex in the right hemisphere receives signals from the left visual field.

 [Cerebral hemispheres, occipital lobes, primary visual cortex, optical radiations]